 Crispy toasted hazelnut brittle meets fine nutty layers with marzipan and cream — you'll have to be quick to get your hands on a slice of this popular cake.
-Landtmann's Fine Patisserie brings you their recipe for this irresistible nut cake.
+Landtmann’s Original brings you their recipe for this irresistible nut cake.

 Ingredients 12 Portions